WORKING WITH FAITHS

 The Faith Plans framework is inspired by the success of the original ARC/UNDP 2009 Faith Commitments programme which resulted in more than 60 Plans that have profoundly shaped the faiths response to environmental issues over the past decade and more.

-In this latest initiative more than 80 faith communities and faith-based associations, reaching out to nearly 158 million people, have committed to develop a plan.
+In this latest initiative, more than 80 faith communities and faith-based associations, reaching out to nearly 158 million people, have committed to develop a plan.

 Short videos increasingly serve as a key medium through which people receive information.
 Importantly, these videos have the ability to inspire viewers to take action.
 The Interfaith Center for Sustainable Development, in collaboration with the Episcopal Diocese of California, hired Nas Daily Studios, which produced 50 one-minute short videos on religion and ecology between September and December 2024.